uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 for a specific job.
 Slurm will provide an estimate of the day and time your job will start.

 ## Why was my job killed?
 Usually this is because you inadvertently submitted the job to run in a location that the compute nodes can't access or is temporarily unavailable.
 If your jobs exit immediately this is usually why.
-Other common reasons include using too much memory, too many cores, or running past a job's timelimit.
+Other common reasons include using too much memory, too many cores, or running past a job's time limit.

 You can run `sacct`:

 ```
-[aam2y@udc-ba36-27:/root] sacct
+[mst3k@udc-ba36-27:/root] sacct
        JobID    JobName  Partition    Account  AllocCPUS      State ExitCode
 ------------ ---------- ---------- ---------- ---------- ---------- --------
 159637       ompi_char+   parallel  hpc_admin         80  COMPLETED      0:0